Is Wudu Required To Read Quran? Can You Recite Quran Without Wudu

-We will explore the permissibility of reading the Quran without Wudu, the implications of passing gas during recitation, and the effect of falling asleep on one’s Wudu status.
+Furthermore, we will explore the implications of passing gas during recitation, the effect of falling asleep on one’s Wudu status, and whether translations carry the same rulings.

 Performing ablution (wudu) before reading the Quran is not obligatory unless you are going to touch the physical copy.
 However, it is highly recommended to perform wudu as a sign of respect and reverence for the word of Allah, even if you are reading the Quran on a phone or another digital device.